 Our primary uses of cash are for investing in, operating and maintaining the business of production and licensing the broadcasting rights of TV series.
 To date, we have funded our investments and operations principally with bank loans and other borrowings, cash generated from our operations and equity contributions.
-We believe that our liquidity requirement will be satisfied through a combination of cash flows generated from our operating activities, bank loans and other borrowings and the net proceeds from the Global Offering after the Listing.
+We believe that our liquidity requirement will be satisfied through a combination of cash flows generated from our operating activities, bank loans and other borrowings and the [REDACTED] from the [REDACTED] after the [REDACTED].
 Any significant decrease in the demand for or pricing of our products, difficulty in collection of our licence fee or a significant decrease in the availability of bank loans and other borrowings, may adversely impact our liquidity.